pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/lesson-notes/README.md

 http://localhost:3333/question/David/Bowie

 - Try other first names and last names
-- Can you have special characters like `.` or an empty space?
+- Can you have special characters like `.` or a space?

 ## Query Strings